7-time NASCAR champion Jimmie Johnson to retire after 2020

 Reaction was immediate from drivers, as well as retired cyclist Lance Armstrong and seven-time Supercross champion Jeremy McGrath.

-“Proud of you, bro,” Armstrong wrote.
-“And even prouder to call you a friend.
-Let’s go get #8.”
+”Proud of you, bro,” Armstrong wrote. ”And even prouder to call you a friend.
+Let’s go get (hash)8.”

 Gordon called Johnson ”a class act and true champion on & off track” while current Hendrick teammate Chase Elliott was among the many young drivers to refer to Johnson as the greatest of all time with an emoji of a goat.